AirAsia: Frequent-flyer program

+AirAsia has launched a programme called "AirAsia rewards", formerly known as "BIG".
+Under this programme, it will issue loyalty points to AirAsia customers and third-party merchants.
+Points can then be used to redeem AirAsia flights.

 Corporate affairs

 The head office is the Red Quarters (RedQ) at Kuala Lumpur International Airport in Sepang, Selangor.
 This facility also serves as the company's registered office.

-The airline has moved its head office to a new 613383 sqft, RM140mil facility constructed at klia2 on 7 November 2016.
+The airline has moved its head office to a new 613383 sqft, RM140mil facility constructed at klia2 (renamed as KLIA Terminal 2 in June 2023) on 7 November 2016.
 Until the new head office opened, the airline's head office was located in the KLIA LCCT.
 The new klia2 head office has been scheduled to open at the end of 2015.
 The former registered office was on level 13 of the Menara Prima Tower B in Petaling Jaya.

 RedQ is scheduled to hold about 2,000 AirAsia and AirAsia X employees.
 Aireen Omar, the AirAsia Country CEO of Malaysia, stated that the headquarters needed to be redesigned because in the klia2 plans the location of the control tower had been changed.
 Construction on the facility was scheduled to begin in July 2014.
 Malaysia Airports Holdings is leasing the land that will be occupied by the headquarters.
-An AirAsia X flight attendant gave the building the name "RedQuarters" or "RedQ", and its groundbreaking ceremony was held in November 2014.
+January Ann Baysa, an AirAsia X flight attendant from the Philippines, gave the building the name "RedQuarters" or "RedQ".